The Russian connection: A primer on Trump’s cybersecurity feud

 Senior U.S. intelligence officials faced questions Thursday at a hearing of the Senate Armed Services Committee on cyber threats.
 The committee’s session is the first in a series aimed at investigating purported Russian cyberattacks against U.S. interests and developing defences sturdy enough to blunt future intrusions.

 Republican Senator John McCain, chairman of the committee and a vocal critic of Mr. Putin, said Thursday that the intelligence community’s review of Russian hacking is not intended to question the result of the November poll.
+But he did acknowledge that the allegations cast a pall of suspicion on U.S. politics:

-He added, however, that there is “no escaping the fact that this committee meets today for the first time in this new Congress in the aftermath of an unprecedented attack on our democracy.”
+[there is] no escaping the fact that this committee meets today for the first time in this new Congress in the aftermath of an unprecedented attack on our democracy.

 The hearing received joint testimony from James Clapper, the national intelligence director; Marcel Lettre, the undersecretary of defence for intelligence; and Admiral Michael Rogers, National Security Agency chief and the top officer at the U.S. Cyber Command.
 The officials warned that Russian cyber-meddling was a “major threat” to American interests: